sunyinqi0508/AQuery2/README.md

    - On MacOS, Monetdb can be easily installed in homebrew `brew install monetdb`.

 3. Python 3.6 or above and install required packages in requirements.txt by `python3 -m pip install -r requirements.txt`

+## DOCKER:
+   - Alternatively, you can also use docker to run AQuery.
+   - Type `make docker` to build the docker image from scratch.
+   - For Arm-based Mac users, you would need to build and run the x86_64 docker image because MonetDB doesn't offer official binaries for arm64 Linux.
 ## Usage
 `python3 prompt.py` will launch the interactive command prompt.
-The server binary will be autometically rebuilt and started.
+The server binary will be automatically rebuilt and started.
 #### Commands:
 - `<sql statement>`: parse AQuery statement
 - `f <filename>`: parse all AQuery statements in file